aclarkxyz/mmi_formats/sketchel/README.md

 * There is no limit to line length.
 Readers should not use a fixed line size.

-* The first 9 bytes of the format must correspond to the ASCII "SketchEl!" (hex: 53 6b 65 74 63 68 45 6c 21), which is the recognition string.
+* The first 9 bytes of the format must correspond to the ASCII "`SketchEl!`" (hex: 53 6b 65 74 63 68 45 6c 21), which is the recognition string.

 # Outline